-Shire Des Forges is a local branch of The Society for Creative Anachronism (SCA), a non-profit educational organization devoted to learning and teaching about how people lived in the Middle Ages (before 1600) while having great fun at the same time.
+Shire Des Forges is a local branch of The Society for Creative Anachronism (SCA), a non-profit educational organization of people who enjoy the (admittedly romanticized) history and ideals of the Middle Ages.
 We are the kids who used to daydream about Robin Hood’s adventures and enjoyed Monty Python’s Holy Grail movie just a bit more than most.
 Now that we have grown up, we have found something better than just deaming… the SCA!
 We reenact armored fighting, medieval dancing, feasting, and medieval arts & sciences.
+We’re not limited to European history; we enjoy aspects of pre-17th Century cultures from all over the globe.
 We subscribe to a code of chivalry and courtesy which is far too absent in everyday life.
 We have kings and queens, scribes, musicians, artisans, knights in more-or-less shining armor, and a huge bunch of fun.
 Come join us!

 This whole thing began as a very special theme for a birthday party in 1966 – a “Grand Tournament” in the finest Medieval tradition!
 The attendees had such a great time that someone asked “When can we do this again?” and that Grand Tournament has developed into the huge international organization it is today.
-Our “Known Worlde” is divided into twenty kingdoms, mostly in North America but also spreading to Europe, Australia, New Zealand, Japan, Antarctica, and even the International Space Station!
-There are now well over 20,000 paid members, and probably many times that number who participate without a membership (you don’t have to be an SCA member to be involved, but it helps!).
+Our “Known Worlde” is currently divided into twenty kingdoms.
+Most are here in North America, where we started, but we’ve spread to Europe, Australia, New Zealand, Japan, Antarctica, and even the International Space Station!
+The SCA is one of the largest hobby organizations there is, with well over 20,000 paid members.
+Many times that number choose to participate without a membership (you don’t have to be an SCA member to be involved, but it helps!).

-In Alabama, we are located in the Kingdom of Meridies (pronounced muh-RID-ee-ays, a Latin word for South), which encompasses Alabama, Georgia, most of Tennessee, and the panhandle of Florida.
+Local chapters in Alabama are part of the Kingdom of Meridies (pronounced muh-RID-ee-ays, a Latin word for South), which also includes Georgia, most of Tennessee, and the panhandle of Florida.
 We are ruled by a king and queen who change every six months, based on the winner of our Crown Tournament.
 Within the kingdoms are larger and smaller types of groups – Baronies, Shires, Cantons, and Colleges to name a few.
 Here in Trussville, Alabama, we are a medium sized local chapter (shire).
 Our name, Shire Des Forges, translates as the Shire of the Forge, which recognizes the regions roots in the iron and coal industries.

-On this page, you’ve seen some weird names… they’re just part of the fun.
-Members adopt a “persona”, similar to a character in a play but one of their devising who lived in the time and place of their interest, and they are known in the SCA by that name as a way to help preserve the atmosphere of living in another time while at our events.
+Our members adopt a “persona”, like a character in a play, to help keep the event’s atmosphere more authentic.
+It’s also a way to express the time and place they find most interesting.
+Folks are known in the SCA by that name while at our events.
 Members can also create and register a unique heraldic “device” – you know, the design shown on a Knight’s shield which was like their trademarked logo back in the day.
 The device for our group is at the top of the page.
 If you see it at an event you know our group is there.
 It includes a torch in remembrance of the torch once held proudly by the statue of Vulcan in neighboring Birmingham, and also represents the light of learning which guides our path.